Nonzzo/VPC-Hardening/README.md

 ---

+## Best Practices

+- **Pin provider versions** in a `versions.tf` for reproducibility.
+- **Never commit secrets** (private keys, credentials, etc).
+- **Review AWS Config and CloudWatch alarms** to ensure they meet your compliance needs.
+- **Use separate state files** for prod/staging/dev environments.

+---

 **Questions?**
-Open an issue or check the module documentation for more details.****
+Open an issue or check the module documentation for more details.